Australia Travel Blog

 If you’re worrying about our deadly snakes, spiders, sharks, crocodiles and jellyfish, don’t, all can be avoided with some common sense.

-I’ve seen 3 wild snakes in 7 years and never seen a redback.
-I have seen stinging plant though, read up on that if you’re going bush bashing.
+I saw 3 wild snakes in 7 years and have never seen a redback spider.
+I have seen stinging plant though, read up on that if you’re going bush-bashing.

 We have a post on Queensland Stinger Season below, along with various posts on crocodiles, living with them and spotting them.